SripriyaValluru/Secure-text-transfer-using-Diffie-Hellman-key-based-on-cloud/README.md

 ## Diffie-Hellman Key Exchange

-One of the brute approaches for secure transfer can be that *user A* can encrypt the using a key and later the key could be shared with *user B*.
-This approach can work up to an extent but it always has a risk of **third-party eavesdroppping**.
-We needed a system in which two users, without knowing the secret key, can independently generate same key at both ends.
-This key could later be used to encrypt and decrypt the text.
-The diffie-hellman key exchange algorithm comes into picture.</br> </br>
-Diffieâ€“Hellman key exchange (DH) is a method of securely exchanging cryptographic keys over a public channel and was one of the first public-key protocols named after Whitfield Diffie and Martin Hellman.
+Diffie-Hellman key exchange (DH) is a method of securely exchanging cryptographic keys over a public channel and was one of the first public-key protocols named after Whitfield Diffie and Martin Hellman.
 DH is one of the earliest practical examples of public key exchange implemented within the field of cryptography.</br>